 - Sure, lemons and oranges smell great, but did you know citrus peels can help with the cleaning process?
 Citrus peels contain D-Limonene, which is a great degreaser.

-Drop in some essential oils: Lavender, peppermint, rosemary—whatever you’ve got!
+Drop-in some essential oils: Lavender, peppermint, rosemary — whatever you’ve got!
 It’ll disguise the harsh smell of vinegar instantly.
-Add around 30 drops per one gallon of vinegar.
-Should do the trick.
+Add around 30 drops per gallon of vinegar.
+That should do the trick.

 Use a pinch of baking soda.
 Do you put baking soda in your fridge to absorb odors?
 It works just the same for vinegar.
 Mix a half cup of baking soda and a cup of vinegar to create a creamy surface cleaner.
 Add in a tablespoon of dish soap for extra cleaning power.

 Green Gobbler carries 30% OMRI-Listed Vinegar, which is 6x more powerful than regular white distilled vinegar.
 Use it to clean around your home or make headway in your garden.
-You can find Green Gobbler 30% Vinegar here.
+Green Gobbler 30% Vinegar.